-That Manan, once embarrass'd, like his betters,
+That Manan, once embarrass'd, like his betters, By over-trade,

-By over-trade,

-A sanctuary for all future debtors

-This island made.
+A sanctuary for all future debtors This island made.

-Of him or his

-To skulk the sheriff, or the deathless glory A scrimmage gives;

-Of the Manx story, as I think the more, I

-Think less it is.
+It suits not with the hereditary story Of him or his To skulk the sheriff, or the deathless glory A scrimmage gives ; Of the Manx story, as I think the more, I Think less it is.

-The gay god's better purpose is to be seen Beneath the soil,

-Where wind the corridors from caves marine For many a mile:

-From earliest day 'twas ordain'd-we must ween-A smuggling isle.
+The gay god's better purpose is to be seen Beneath the soil, Where wind the corridors from caves marine For many a mile : From earliest day 'twas ordain'd-we must ween-A smuggling isle.